greg4fun/katacoda-scenarios-1/docker-networks/step3.md

 - How does DNS work with a Docker Network?

-Create a redis container instance:
+Run a redis container instance:

 `docker run -d -p 6379:6379 --name resplendent_redis redis`{{execute T1}}

+And run another container with the redis-cli:

 `docker run -it --rm --name my-redis-cli goodsmileduck/redis-cli sh`{{execute T2}}